 Our portfolio is focused on developing protein kinase inhibitors to treat PD in the brain and GI tract that arise from dysfunctional alpha-synuclein in PD patients.
-Using IkT-148009, our lead c-Abl protein kinase inhibitor, we intend to clinically evaluate the impact of c-Abl inhibition on newly diagnosed PD patients, patients early in the course of their disease, and PD patients with GI complications.
+Using IkT-148009, we intend to clinically evaluate the impact ofc-Abl inhibition on newly diagnosed PD patients, patients early in the course of PD, and PD patients with GI complications.
 We are pursuing clinical development using a sequential Phase 1/Phase 2 development approach, with the details of the Phase 2 studies subject to agreements with the FDA regarding trial design and the outcome of the Phase 1 clinical trial.
-The Phase 1/Phase 2 development program, subject to FDA approval, would be followed with one or more Phase 3 clinical trials that we believe could lead to completion of the clinical development program in 2024.
-IkT-148009 is intended to treat PD in treatmentnaïve and early-stage PD patients, along with GI complications such as difficulty in swallowing, or dysphagia, and for treatment of neurogenic constipation.
+The Phase 1/Phase 2 development program, subject to FDA approval, would be followed with one or more Phase 3 clinical trials that we believe could lead to completion of the clinical development program in 2023 or 2024.
+IkT-148009 is intended to treat PD in treatment-naïve and early-stage PD patients, along with GI complications such as difficulty in swallowing, or dysphagia, and for treatment of neurogenic constipation.

 We have also developed an alternate delivery approach for oral kinase inhibitors by converting them into prodrugs.
-We developed IkT-001Pro of the anticancer drug Imatinib, to alter the way a protein kinase inhibitor is absorbed in the GI tract and believe it may result in a safer, better tolerated treatment for Imatinib-sensitive cancers.
+We developedIkT-001Pro to alter the way a protein kinase inhibitor is absorbed in the GI tract and to address certain side effects of Imatinib-therapy in blood and stomach cancers.
 We believe demonstrating the benefits of this technology in a well-known patient population will validate the utility of our prodrug technology.
-We plan to submit an IND for IkT-001Pro in the second quarter of 2021.
-Subject to future FDA agreements and additional funding, we will complete the requirements for submission related to the clinical protocol design and execution of the clinical development program.
-If positive clinical results are obtained, we believe that clinical development could possibly be completed in 2022.
-Approval of IkT-001Pro would be sought pursuant to FDA rule 505(b)(2).
+We plan to submit an IND for IkT-001Pro in the third quarter of 2021.
+Subject to future FDA agreements related to the clinical protocol design, positive clinical results and additional funding, we believe that clinical development could possibly be completed in 2022.
+Approval of IkT-001Pro would be sought pursuant to the FDA's 505(b)(2) pathway.
 If approved by the FDA, we would seek to partner this program with a pharmaceutical company to produce and market IkT-001Pro to the CML treatment community.
-Depending on the terms of the partnership, we may realize revenue from this partnership that could financially contribute to our primary efforts in neurodegenerative disease.
-Successful validation of our prodrug approach in IkT-001Pro would enable extension of this technology to other development programs, including IkT-148009.
+Depending on the terms of the partnership, we may realize some revenue from this partnership that could financially contribute to our primary efforts in neurodegenerative diseases.
+Primary research with payors suggests an accessible market exists for IkT-001Pro in stable-phase CML patients.
+Successful validation of our prodrug approach in IkT-001Pro will potentially enable extension of this technology to other development programs, including IkT-148009.